ELIXIR-IIB-training/docker-advanced-course/slides/1-3-dockerfiles.md

 ```

 ```
-ENV myName="John Doe" myDog=Rex\ The\ Dog \
+ENV software="samtools" description=A\ great\ piece\ of\ software
-    myCat=fluffy
+    author=someone
 ```
 and

 ```
-ENV myName John Doe
+ENV software samtools
-ENV myDog Rex The Dog
+ENV description A great piece of software
-ENV myCat fluffy
+ENV author someone
 ```
 these variable are available during the building process and when the container is running

 # Dockerfile: injecting files

-To fully customize the image, external files can be include.
+To fully customize the image, external files can be included.
 To achieve this `Docker` provides two different tools

 * `ADD`
 * `COPY`